samimcloud2020/terraform-provisioner/lifecycle/ignore_changes/readme.md

 which Terraform would then attempt to "fix" on the next run.
 In order to make Terraform share management responsibilities of a single object with a separate process, the ignore_changes meta-argument specifies resource attributes that Terraform should ignore when planning updates to the associated remote object.

+resource "aws_instance" "example" {
+  # ...

+  lifecycle {
+    ignore_changes = [
+      # Ignore changes to tags, e.g. because a management agent
+      # updates these based on some ruleset managed elsewhere.
+      tags,
+    ]
+  }
+}

+Instead of a list, the special keyword all may be used to instruct Terraform to ignore all attributes, which means that Terraform can create and destroy the remote object but will never propose updates to it.